SabastianMugazambi/Stack-ADT-simulation/README.md

 Stack-ADT-simulation
 ====================

-Usin the stack linked mplementation to count the simulate how methods are being run by java and also dtecting syntax errors.
+Using the stack linked implementation to count the simulate how methods are being run by java and also detecting syntax errors.